Xyveran/AI-Compiler-Pipeline/README.md

 ## AI Compiler Pipeline

-A toy AI compiler implementing the full model → IR → optimization → codegen stack, inspired by production compilers like MLIR and TVM.
+A minimal AI compiler pipeline implementing an end-to-end model → IR → optimization → codegen pipeline, inspired by production compilers like MLIR and TVM.
 Built as a ground-up exploration of how AI workloads are lowered and optimized for hardware execution.
+This project demonstrates how high-level AI computations can be systematically transformed into optimized execution plans, mirroring core ideas used in modern ML compilers.

 JSON Model → Parser → HLGraph → Lowering → LLGraph → PassManager → Schedule → Codegen → Executor

 #### Quick Start